-Business managers and investors use environmental, social and governance (ESG) criteria when evaluating corporate behaviour.
-Socially conscious investors decide to invest after assessing a company’s operations and its behaviour as it relates to these criteria.
+Business managers and investors use ESG criteria when evaluating corporate behaviour.
+Socially conscious investors decide to invest after assessing a company’s operations and behaviour as it relates to the criteria.
 Consumers and employees favour companies that seek to prioritise values like inclusion, empathy and environmental preservation.

 Environmental criteria include how a company attempts to reduce its ecological footprint and not cause harm to the environment.
 Social criteria have to do with whether a company manages employees, customers, suppliers and the community in a fair and inclusive way.
 Governance refers to how a company deals with its leadership, pay, audits and shareholder rights.

-Diversity and inclusion
+Diversity and inclusion programs

-Diversity and inclusion (D&I) describes programs and policies that encourage increased representation of diverse groups of people.
+D&I initiatives encapsulate programs and policies that encourage increased representation of diverse groups of people.
 These groups can include people of varied cultural backgrounds, religions, ages, genders, sexual orientations, abilities and disabilities.

 Ethical supply chain and packaging